Yoga has an extraordinary healing power.

 Sessions will run for 6 weeks

-Full schedule and location provided upon registration.
+Full schedule provided upon registration.
 Sessions ongoing.

 Service providers and legal guardians can refer a child for yoga therapy services by calling 517-242-5467.